manimino/ducks/docs/how_it_works.rst

 Of course not -- sorted array intersection is easy.
 It can be solved by iterating over both lists, advancing the pointer of the smaller value each time, and outputting the matches.
 `Galloping search <https://en.wikipedia.org/wiki/Exponential_search>`_ can make this even faster.
-The efficiency is much better than computing the intersection of hashsets.
+It is faster than computing the intersection of hashsets.

 FrozenDex uses a great package called
 `sortednp <https://pypi.org/project/sortednp/>`_ that implements fast set operations on sorted numpy arrays.